dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

 seals a generic function, disallowing only some additions from outside a library.

-For more information on sealing, see the chapter "Controlling Dynamism" in the DRM.
+For more information on sealing, see :drm:`"Sealing" in the DRM <sealing>`.